dee-oh-double-gee/pisponder/README.md

 **Instructions**

-Download pisponder.sh, chmod 755 it and then run as root.
+Download pisponder.sh, make it executable and then run as root.

 This script will work ONLY on the Raspberry Pi Zero.
 And I have only tested it on ver 1.3.